microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ## Setup for Board 2:

-    The project for board 2 is meant to wait until it receives a message before responding.
+    The project for board 2 waits until it receives a message before responding.
 It requires an led.
 This will utilize the dspic33ck-curiosity-can-tp to receive, process and respond to devices with an ID of 0xA1.

     1. Open the dspic33ck-curiosity-can-tp.X project in the MPLAB® X IDE.